 Usually, carbon monoxide pollution is more severe in cold weather.
 Low temperatures force engines to work harder, thus making them burn more fuel.
 People suffering from cardiovascular disease are the most affected by carbon monoxide poisoning, and it can cause reduced oxygen intake.
 This can compromise the delivery of oxygen to tissues and vital organs.

 Ozone develops when primary pollutants are exposed to sunlight.
 This makes it a secondary pollutant.
 Volatile organic compounds and nitrogen oxides are the primary pollutants that can cause ozone to form.
-These pollutants mainly come from emissions from cars, refineries, and chemical plants, among other industrial processes.
+These pollutants mainly come from emissions from cars, refineries, and chemical plants, among other industrial processes, and can easily pass through leaky windows.

 When people are exposed to ozone in excess, it can cause lung inflammation, reduced lung function, chest pain, and a heightened risk of respiratory infection.
 Ozone exposure can also exacerbate existing conditions, such as asthma.